-- Stormwater and Environmental Newsletters: This email newsletter has a subscription list of around 500 contacts and each newsletter is opened by around 40-50% of the subscription list. - Blacks Run Clean Up Day.
+- Stormwater and Environmental Newsletters: This email newsletter has a subscription list of around 700 contacts and each newsletter is opened by around 40-50% of the subscription list. - Leaf Collection Begins.
+October 2019 - Are you going to eat that?
+November 2019 - Do you want to be a grasscycler?
+May 2020 - Press Release: City press releases are posted on the City's webpage and are often picked up by local news outlets who share or report on the contents. - Blacks Run Clean Up Day.
 February 2019. - Should I Throw This in Blacks Run?
 February 2019. - Harrisonburg Stormwater Facebook Page: The Harrisonburg Stormwater Facebook page promotes high-quality receiving waters, education about the Chesapeake Bay and local TMDLs, and information about local events and projects.
-During this permit year, 123 posts were made to the Harrisonburg Stormwater Facebook page.
-Each post reached an average of 245 people.
+During this permit year, 184 posts were made to the Harrisonburg Stormwater Facebook page.
+Each post reached an average of 298 people.